Gabriella439/nixos-in-production/manuscript/WebServer.md

 ## Hello, world!

 We'll begin from the template project from "Setting up your development environment".
-You can either the project if you haven't done so already by running:
+You can either begin from the previous chapter by running the following command (if you haven't done so already):

 ```bash
 $ nix flake init --template github:Gabriella439/nixos-in-production#setup